 3. Empty and Disinfect the Feeders and Water Dispensers

 You never can tell where Coccidiosis is lurking.
-That is why you need to empty or pout out the contents of the feeders and water dispensers used by your chickens.
+That is why you need to empty or pout out the contents of the chicken feeders and water dispensers used by your chickens.

 While doing that, remember to use a 10% bleach in water solution to disinfect the water dispensers and the feeders.